19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 # Ancestry

 Ancestries are the different fantasy species of intelligent humanoids, what other systems might call humans and demi-humans.
-The default setting of Myth & Shadow has the following ancestries.
+The world of Mithrinia has the following ancestries.

 - [Human](Human.md)
 - [Elf](Elf.md) (Subcultures)